-Join Joseph Lowery for an in-depth discussion in this video Establishing an HTML view, part of Up and Running with Laravel.
+Join Joseph Lowery for an in-depth discussion in this video Establishing an HTML view, part of Learning Laravel.

 Obviously with a web application,…returning either static or even dynamically…generated text is woefully inadequate.…So in this lesson, you'll learn how to…incorporate an HTML view.…You'll recall that Laravel is an MVC framework…where the V stands for view…and that a view is a visual representation of your app.…We've already seen a view in an action,…it's on the screen right now,…as well as the underlying code.…You'll see that code right on line 14 through 17.…

 That's the default route in the routes.PHP file…discussed in the last lesson and that returns,…as you can see, a view.…Let's take a look at the code more carefully.…Now after the route class is invoked, it gets any…request to the site route, meaning that it's not…specified by other routes, and returns the class…view with the method make…and that has an argument of hello.…All of that is on line 16.…